mo-hak/blockchain-mining-sim/docs/assumptions.md

 ### 1. Byzantine Behavior
 - Only 1-3 miners can be Byzantine in the system
-- Byzantine miners have a fixed higher error rate (30%)
+- Byzantine miners have a 30% probability of error per task execution
+- Miners are classified as Byzantine when their error rate exceeds 20%
 - Byzantine behavior is persistent throughout the simulation
 - Byzantine miners cannot change their behavior dynamically